Summary

 Enterprise Agreement

-The Enterprise Agreement document contains terms and conditions specific to the Enterprise Agreement program.
+The Enterprise Agreement document contains terms and conditions specific to the Enterprise Agreement programme.

 The combined terms of the Microsoft Enterprise Agreement, therefore, consist of: